lukemunsch/loreynas-ticket-counter/README.md

 [Wallet](media/readme-images/responsive/mobile/wallet-resp-mob.png)

-For the ipad view, the pages are larger and the amount of items in a line are increased but dont appear bundled all together.
+For the iPad view, the pages are larger and the number of items in a line is increased but doesn't appear bundled all together.
 The forms still have a nice size to them and forms have a decent width to them, with the buttons still having a nice manage size without blocking too much of the screen around them.
-Drop down menues are still there as below the smaller media queries, but they still feel aesthetically correct to the size of the screen.
+Drop-down menus are still there below the smaller media queries, but they still feel aesthetically correct to the size of the screen.

 [Add/Edit](media/readme-images/responsive/ipad/add-edit-resp-ipad.png)